openstack/ceilometer/doc/source/architecture.rst

    off.
 2. :term:`log`: mostly useful for debugging, stores alarms in a log file.

-For more details on this, I recommend you to read the blog post by Mehdi Abaakouk `Autoscaling with Heat and Ceilometer`_.
+For more details on this, I recommend you read the blog post by Mehdi Abaakouk `Autoscaling with Heat and Ceilometer`_.
 Particular attention should be given to the section “Some notes about deploying alarming” as the database setup (using a separate database from the one used for metering)